studio24/php-test/README.md

 * I can only set a Telephone number on a Manager
 * I can test whether an employee is a Manager

-The format of your answer can either be a PHP script run on the CLI, or a PHP script (to be accessed via a web browser) that outputs a valid HTML document.
+The format of your answer can either be a PHP script run on the CLI or a PHP script (to be accessed via a web browser) that outputs a valid HTML document.
 ￼￼